spf13/cobra/site/content/completions/_index.md

 ```

 If you find that there are more situations where file completion should be turned off than
-when it is applicable, you can change the default `ShellCompDirective` for a command
+when it is applicable, you can recursively change the default `ShellCompDirective` for a command
 and its subcommands to `ShellCompDirectiveNoFileComp`:

 ```go